-what is a technical seo audit?
-I’ll share how I do it.
+What is a technical seo audit?
+This is how I do it.

 What is a technical audit?